 Years later, when I picked up a camera for the first time, I discovered that I could make work that was meaningful to me, too.
 I chose as subjects the people and issues that are often ignored or marginalized.
 For me that has often meant focusing on the elderly — and in particular older women — offering them the dignity and presence that is sometimes denied to those who are deemed well past their “best before date.”

 Photography allows me to enter directly into worlds that are different from my own, to be both intensely present yet at a reserve.
 The camera opens the door but then physically stands between myself and the subject.
-This is for the good; it reminds me to keep perspective and not merge with whoever is before the lens.
+This is all for the good; it reminds me to keep my perspective and not merge myself with whoever is before the lens.